sumitst05/Cosmic-Dodge/README.md

 java CosmicDodge
 ```

+OR

+You can just download the Cosmic-Dodge.jar executable jar file and run it.

 In case you get a blank window after compiling and running, make sure to move the .png files to the location where the .class files are generated.

 ## How to Play